Guide context

 The practical value of this guide is highest when the concept is tested against the company's facts, shareholder objectives, counterparty universe, and timing.
 Before relying on the analysis in a live transaction discussion, owners and boards should resolve the following questions.

-- What company-specific facts support the guidance in "Start with the shareholder objective", and what documents or adviser input would make that answer credible to buyers, lenders, investors, or a board?
+- What company-specific facts support the guidance in "Start with why you want to sell", and what documents or adviser input would make that answer credible to buyers, lenders, investors, or a board?

 - What company-specific facts support the guidance in "Understand what the business is worth before outreach", and what documents or adviser input would make that answer credible to buyers, lenders, investors, or a board?

-- How does this topic interact with Preparing a Business for Sale and The M&A Sale Process: How It Works, and would those related issues change valuation, proceeds, structure, timing, or closing certainty?
+- How does this topic interact with Preparing a Business for Sale and Company Valuation in M&A, and would those related issues change valuation, proceeds, structure, timing, or closing certainty?